itsnotethann/skript-minestom/README.md

 # skript-minestom
-**skript-minestom** is a server implementation from Minestom, where users write exactly what they want the server to do using Skript syntax.
+**skript-minestom** is a server implementation using Minestom, where users write exactly what they want the server to do using Skript syntax.
 Skript is baked within the server jar, and it supports some existing Skript addons (skript-reflect 2.6.3), but most addons are written specifically for skript-minestom.